rohitdha/Inference-First-Order-Logic/README.md

 # Problem:
 Given a knowledge base and a number of queries.
 Job is to determine if the queries can be inferred from the knowledge base or not, used backward chaining algorithm to solve this problem

+# Input format:
+Given an input file.
+Read the input file name from the command line.The first line of the input will be the number of queries [(n)].
+Following n lines will be the queries, one per line.
+For each of them, need todetermine whether it can be proved form the knowledge base or not.
+Next line of the input will contain the number of clauses in the knowledge base (m).